michaelpearce21/CI_MS1_DAL/README.md

 * At this point the vast majority of my web design, coding and implementation knowledge comes from the great teaching resources at the Code Institute.
 Whilst direct code hasn't been used, I'm sure some good practices and inspiration would have come from this.

-* Last, and by no means least, thanks to my wife, Leanne, for the many cups of tea and welcome distracitons at the times code wasn't flowing.
+* Last, and by no means least, thanks to my wife, Leanne, for the many cups of tea and welcome distractions at the times code wasn't flowing.

 #### Direct code acknowledgement:

-* Assistance in centering elements vertically wihtin containers was taken from here, specifically from 'Update 2020' comment by Zim: https://stackoverflow.com/questions/22196587/how-to-vertically-center-a-container-in-bootstrap
+* Assistance in centering elements vertically within containers was taken from here, specifically from 'Update 2020' comment by Zim: https://stackoverflow.com/questions/22196587/how-to-vertically-center-a-container-in-bootstrap

 * Base code for embedding the PDF in the menu page came from this: https://stackoverflow.com/questions/14690000/how-to-embed-a-pdf.
 In particular the answer from Vuk Vasić.
-I'm particulary indebted as making the Adobe API work was not going well...
+I'm particularly indebted as making the Adobe API work was not going well...

-* Code for ARIA improvment and passing the WAVE validator from https://scottvinkle.me/blogs/work/hidden-content.
+* Code for ARIA improvement and passing the WAVE validator from https://scottvinkle.me/blogs/work/hidden-content.
 This allowed me to use a visuallyhidden attribute to add screen reader text to icon only links that were present.

 * Code to help correctly size Bootstrap 5 carousel using CSS found at https://stackoverflow.com/questions/38695846/change-height-of-bootstrap-carousel-keeping-it-responsive/38696655.

-#### Media acknoweldgements:
+#### Media acknowledgements:

 As stated above, the images for the project have come from Pexels, Unsplash and BoardGameGeek (BGG).
 All images were free to use, and credited in the code.
 I have credited the authors below in order also: